ietf-wg-asdf/SDF/sdf.md

 Objects {{OMA}}, and
 OCF Resource Types {{OCF}}.

-An `sdfObject` contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.
+An sdfObject definition contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.

-For the granularity of definition, `sdfObject` definitions are meant to be kept narrow enough in scope to enable broad reuse and interoperability.
+For the granularity of definition, sdfObject definitions are meant to be kept narrow enough in scope to enable broad reuse and interoperability.
-For example, defining a light bulb using separate `sdfObject` definitions for on/off control, dimming, and color control affordances will enable interoperable functionality to be configured for diverse product types.
+For example, defining a light bulb using separate sdfObject definitions for on/off control, dimming, and color control affordances will enable interoperable functionality to be configured for diverse product types.
-An `sdfObject` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.
+An sdfObject definition for a common on/off control may be used to control may different kinds of Things that require on/off control.

 The presence of one or both of the optional qualities "`minItems`" and